How do I test my connection to an Amazon ElastiCache Redis or Memcached cluster?

 src/redis-cli -h cluster-disabled-rediscli.54awdt.clustercfg.use1.cache.amazonaws.com -c -p 6379

-Note: In the preceding command, option -c enables cluster mode following -ASK and -MOVED redirections.
+Note: In the preceding command, option -c turns on cluster mode following -ASK and -MOVED redirections.

 The result in a Redis command prompt looks similar to the following:

 2. You can now run Redis commands.
-Note that redirection occurs because you enabled it using the -c option.
-If redirection isn't enabled, the command returns the MOVED error.
+Note that redirection occurs because you turned it on using the -c option.
+If redirection isn't turned on, the command returns the MOVED error.
 For more information on the MOVED error, see Redis cluster specification on the redis.io website.

 set x Hi -> Redirected to slot located at 172.31.28.122:6379 OK set y Hello OK get y "Hello" set z Bye -> Redirected to slot located at 172.31.9.201:6379 OK get z "Bye" get x -> Redirected to slot located at 172.31.28.122:6379 "Hi"